 The St Mary’s sports coaches are passionate about their sport and have proven themselves in their field of expertise.
 As with anything, our success will not be measured by getting to the top but rather in our ability to remain there!

 Our athletes are treated professionally and follow training programmes pertaining to their various disciplines.
 Athletes are introduced to stretching, strengthening and conditioning exercises.
-They attend fitness, agility and specialisation sessions, where they obtain coaching from Roger Haitengi.
-Roger is a national triple-jumper, and an excellent coach who has a wealth of knowledge and expertise in all areas of athletics.
+They attend fitness, agility and specialisation sessions, where they obtain coaching from Anton aand Monique Bouwer, both excellent coaches who have a wealth of knowledge and expertise in all areas of athletics.

 St Mary’s athletics has improved dramatically.
-We have won the inter-high athletics for the past nine years and currently hold a number of records at this event.
+We have won the inter-high athletics for the past 11 years and currently hold a number of records at this event.

 Basketball began as a games session in 2004.
 The talent and commitment shown to this sport led to our decision to join the Rainbow League.
 About 10 schools compete in the league which takes place in the first and third terms.
 The St Mary’s 1st team also competes annually in the Pietermaritzburg Girls’ High School basketball tournament and the American International School of Johannesburg tournament.
 Teams from across South Africa and the neighboring countries compete in these tournaments.